 Many other popular travel destinations are also at Level 3.

 • United Kingdom

-It's not just European favorites that find themselves at Level 3.
-Several notable destinations around the world are among those in the high risk category, including the following:
+It’s not just European favorites that find themselves at Level 3.
+Numerous notable travel destinations around the world are among those in the high risk category, including the following:

 • Costa Rica